Recueil de cartes géographiques contenant les cartes générales du monde

 The maps are numbered in an 18th-century hand, in the outer right margin.

-De l'isle is important as the first "scientific" cartographer who incorporated the most current information on exploration and topography into his maps.
-De L’Isle also played a prominent part in the recalculation of latitude and longitude, based on the most recent celestial observations.
+L’Isle also played a prominent part in the recalculation of latitude and longitude, based on the most recent celestial observations.
 His major contribution was in collating and incorporating this latitudinal and longitudinal information in his maps, setting a new standard of accuracy, quickly followed by many of his contemporaries.

 His maps of America contain many innovations: discarding the fallacy of California as an island, the first naming of Texas, the first correct delineation of the Mississippi Valley, and the first correct longitudes of America.
 Lloyd Brown states that DeLisle "undertook a complete reform of a system of geography that had been in force since the second century, and by the time he was twenty-five, he had nearly accomplished his purpose."

-This highly important map of North America is the first to accurately locate the mouth of the Mississippi and to depict California as a peninsula.
+This highly important map of North America is the first to locate the mouth of the Mississippi accurately and to depict California as a peninsula.

 This is a map of firsts, including being the first to show the Sargasso Sea (Mer de Sargasse).
 The most significant first, however, is the earliest correct placement of the mouth of the Mississippi River on a printed map.

-Early in his career, D’Iberville explored Hudson Bay, and harassed the Hudson’s Bay Company, on behalf of the Compagnie du Nord.
+Early in his career, D’Iberville explored Hudson Bay and harassed the Hudson’s Bay Company on behalf of the Compagnie du Nord.
 After the Sieur de la Salle travelled from the Great Lakes to the Gulf of Mexico via the Mississippi River in 1682, d’Iberville was tasked by the Minister for Naval Affairs and Colonies, Pontchartrain, to locate the mouth of the river.

 D’Iberville left Brest in October 1698 with four ships.
 He sailed along the Gulf Coast, past the new Spanish fortifications at Pensacola, shown on this map, and arrived at the Birdfoot Delta in March 1699.
 Thanks to native informants, he found that this was indeed the river he was looking for.